kjellison/Spiral-Image/README.md

 It will take a few seconds to render depending on the size of the image.

 Press 's' to save a PNG of the rendered image.
+Press 'o' to output lasergrbl style g-code.
+(Not tested, no gaurantee it will not burn down your house or even work).